wladmis/xext-rexsec/README.rst

-Originally altsec did X11 client separation based on their UIDs (user identifier, specifically *effective UID*) where clients with one UID can do almost anything with other clients with the same UID, but now there is even more strict mode (policy) where confined clients only can do anything with resources they own.
+Originally altsec did X11 client separation based on their UIDs (user identifier, specifically *effective UID*) where clients with one UID can do almost anything with other clients with the same UID, but now there is even more strict mode (policy) where confined clients can do anything only with resources they own.

 All clients are divided into trusted and confined clients.
 See `TRUSTED CLIENTS`_.

-Altsec's lifetime modes are divided into several stages.
+Altsec's lifetime is divided into several stages with different modes active.
 When X starts, altsec runs in the *insecure mode*, all clients started in this mode are marked as *trusted*.
 This mode lasts until some Window Manager started.
 After that altsec switches to the *secure mode*, and all clients started